 If you find that you are unable to control your phone usage on your own, consider seeking the help of a therapist or counselor.
 They can provide guidance and support to help you overcome your phone addiction.

-If you'd like some more tips to reduce screen time and get back in control of your phone I recommend this article - 12 ways to reduce screen time.
+If you'd like more tips to reduce screen time and scroll with more intention, I recommend this article — 12 ways to reduce screen time.